World Cup History: First Century Scorers in Each Edition

 Hitting the first century of a World Cup is a big deal, and in the past, the feat has been accomplished by some of the greatest cricketers in the world.
 Here is a look at the players who have scored the first century in each edition of the Cricket World Cup

-Amiss finished the inaugural World Cup as the second-highest run-getter, with 243 runs in 4 innings.
-West Indies went on to win the tournament, defeating England in the final.
+Dennis Amiss finished the inaugural World Cup as the second-highest run-scorer, with 243 runs in 4 innings.
+The West Indies ultimately won the tournament, defeating Australia in the final to become the first World Cup champions.

 The West Indies were the defending champions at the 1979 Cricket World Cup, and they began their title defense in style by humiliating India in the first match of the tournament.
 Chasing a target of 191 was a breeze for the star-studded Windies batting lineup, and Gordon Greenidge made the job even easier by scoring a brilliant century.